 There’s the rub! in this context, nothing is more harmful to your business than assumptions and unawareness combined with a shallow attitude towards what defines its core values.

 We have seen it happen before, with companies that seemed so convinced and driven as they managed to lead a certain market for so long let’s say telecommunications, it’s when those certain values were somehow neglected that all it took a turn for the worse and then later when they were forgotten the game was really over.

-Companies invest so much in innovation nowadays and don’t get me wrong, this is a major and must have feature to stay on top and retain that hardly earned position however by all means the core values on which a business is founded and ran should never be unaligned with everything else that revolves around it.
+Companies invest so much in innovation nowadays and don’t get me wrong, this is a major and must-have feature to stay on top and retain that hard-earned position, however, by all means, the core values on which a business is founded and ran should never be unaligned with everything else that revolves around it.

 The only way to avoid this is try and listen more to who we really are, to your brand, your employees, create the premises for a better working environment.

 In order to turn all this into a visual example let’s take a look at these three major players plus an emerging one in telecommunication industry we can actually immediately see what we are talking about.

 It is obvious even by looking at these simple charts that who is been caring and nurturing the values and managed to build a consolidated bond to their customer is always leading the market, whilst the companies that failed to understand this or didn’t really have a very good base layer to start with have been negatively affected by this sort of backfire situation.
 In conclusion, all is changed over the years to the extent of ZMOT, FMOT and SMOT mainly had a timing impact and the way of informing the potential customers in ways unheard of only a couple decades ago, however dynamics for decision making remain the same today.